sebastianalgharaballi/sebastianalgharaballi.github.io/README.md

 September 2022 - Present
 - Attended NCAA/Pro sporting events (mens and women's basketball, baseball, men's and women's volleyball, soccer) and recorded game-related statistics (using company software).
 - Communicated with supervisor on-site regarding the specifics of data.
-- Successfully operated 200+ games with 5-star performance.
+- Successfully operated 230+ games with 5-star performance.

-### Featured Data Science Projects
+### Featured Data Science Projects (will add visualizations to this section)
 #### Autoencoder Anomaly Analysis for NBA Players:
-- Problem: Delved deeper into understanding the fluctuations in NBA player game-to-game performances, particularly focusing on Kobe Bryant's 2008-2009 season.
+- Delved deeper into understanding the fluctuations in NBA player game-to-game performances, particularly focusing on Kobe Bryant's 2008-2009 season.
-- Action: Created an autoencoder model in an effort to uncover any non-linear relationships and nuances indicative of performance trends.
+- Created an autoencoder model in an effort to uncover any non-linear relationships and nuances indicative of performance trends.
-- Result: Achieved 100% evaluation metrics (precision, recall, F1-score) when labeling Bryant's games as above or below average, potentially discovering factors that contributed to a range of performances.
+- Achieved 100% evaluation metrics (precision, recall, F1-score) when labeling Bryant's games as above or below average, potentially discovering factors that contributed to a range of performances.

 #### Advanced NBA Referee Analysis:
-- Problem: Explored decision-making patterns of NBA referees to enhance fairness and integrity of the sport.
+- Explored decision-making patterns of NBA referees to enhance fairness and integrity of the sport.
 Aimed to identify areas where officiating can be optimized.
-- Action: Engineered a 1410x23 data frame that utilized cleaned referee statistics.
+- Engineered a 1410x23 data frame that utilized cleaned referee statistics.
 Created advanced neural network models (three FNNs and one CNN) for comprehensive analysis.
-- Result: Obtained 92% test accuracy through innovative CNN application, confirming the effectiveness of the approach in identifying patterns and areas of improvement in referee standards.
+- Obtained 92% test accuracy through innovative CNN application, confirming the effectiveness of the approach in identifying patterns and areas of improvement in referee standards.

 #### Predicting CCRB's Outcome on Civilian Complaints
-- Problem: Addressed predicting officer remediation amid the complexity of police misconduct complaints.
+- Addressed predicting officer remediation amid the complexity of police misconduct complaints.
-- Action: Extracted pivotal data features using the "Eli5" Python library, directing focus on variables affecting disciplinary outcomes.
+- Extracted pivotal data features using the "Eli5" Python library, directing focus on variables affecting disciplinary outcomes.
 Developed and evaluated logistic regression, K-NN, Random Forests, and Gradient Boosting models (using F1-score).
-- Result: Unveiled logistic regression as the optimum predictive algorithm, enabling accurate forecasts of officer remediation outcomes.
+- Unveiled logistic regression as the optimum predictive algorithm, enabling accurate forecasts of officer remediation outcomes.

 #### R Case Study
 - Investigated the prevailing trends in tobacco usage among American youth.